Landslide susceptibility

 How can I find out more information about whether my land is susceptible to landslides?

 If you have any concerns or would like more information about how susceptible your property is to landslides, speak to a suitably qualified geotechnical engineer or engineering geologist with experience in managing slope stability problems and landslide risk.
-They should be degree qualified, a member of a professional institute and be a:
+They should be degree qualified, a member of a professional institute and be one of:

-• Chartered Professional Engineer (CPEng), or
+• Chartered Professional Engineer (CPEng)

-• Chartered Professional Geologist (CPGeo), or
+• Chartered Professional Geologist (CPGeo)

-• Registered Professional Geologist (RPGeo).
+• Registered Professional Geologist (RPGeo)

 What can I do to reduce landslide risk on my property?